csvinay/edge-server-program/README.md

 <!-- ABOUT THE PROJECT -->
 # Zentaix IoT Intern Task

+Consider that an IoT device publishes data to a middleware software which is then published to the cloud.

+While you are developing an IoT solution, you do not have access to all the physical sensors and therefore you decide to simulate all types of sensors that exist in a candy factory.
+A CSV is shared which contains simulated sensor data.

 In this project, we have two programs:
 * **Edge Program**: